Well-drilled Royal Marines musicians put through paces ahead of major show - pictures

-The Royal Marines Band Service were conducting important rehearsals at HMS Excellent in Portsmouth this morning before the Beating The Retreat parade at Horse Guards Parade in London next week.
-Ceremonies, involving the Mounted Bands of the Household Cavalry, the Massed Bands of the Household Division and guest performers, promises to bring outstanding military music and pageantry.
+The Royal Marines Band Service were conducting important rehearsals at HMS Excellent in Portsmouth this morning before the Beating Retreat parade at Horse Guards Parade in London next week.
+Performances happen every two years and is considered one of the signatory events the musicians undertake.
+Personnel took to the fields at HMS Excellent, Whale Island, to practice timings and choreography.

 Lieutenant Colonel Huw Williams, Commanding Officer of the RM Band Service, said there are plenty of rehearsal days ahead of the show.
 He told The News: “It’s early days.
 We’ve got the rest of this week, but we’ve made some really good progress so far.
 It’s all very condensed and it’s a busy period.
 I think everybody is feeling pretty good.
 The whole thing is coming together quite quickly.
 We try to make the rehearsals as efficient as possible, and are very well prepared.

 "We try to keep the stress levels low and manage things carefully to pull everything together.”
-The Principal Director of Music the Beating The Retreat is the only time the whole of the Royal Marines Band Service comes together, and is one of the signatory events in the calendar.
+The Principal Director of Music said the Beating Retreat is the only time the whole of the Royal Marines Band Service comes together.
 Shows will take place on July 11 and 12.

 Funds raised from the event will be donated to the Royal Navy and Royal Marines Charity and RMA - The Royal Marines Charity.
 Lt Col Williams added that repetition is the key for the performance to go smoothly.
 “It’s such a large space, so it’s very difficult for the musicians on one side to hear those on the other,” he said.
 “Gradually, as you repeat things, the magic happens and musicians connect and it starts to become more precise.”